cywjoel/OSLivePrice/README.md

 * `r.highalch <id>`: returns high alch profit for item
 * `r.topalch`: returns all items with positive high alch profit
 * `r.5min <id>`: returns a chart of item's price over the last 4 hours, in 5-minute intervals
+* `r.1hr <id>`: returns a chart of item's price over the last 2 days, in 1-hour intervals

 *Note: Run `getmapping.py` to update the id_mapping.json.*